About the Fellowship

-The fellows will be hosted at ANU, however there may be scope for Australian academics to visit a Philippine academic or research institution.
+Fellows will be hosted at The Australian National University (ANU).
+However, there may be scope for Australian academics to visit a Philippine academic or research institution.

-- Previous awardees are ineligible to receive the grant for 2 years after the completion of their awarded grant.
+- Previous awardees are ineligible to apply within two (2) years after completion of their fellowship.

 - Applicants will be assessed on the basis of their research/work and engagement plans (see application form).